This policy outlines the functions of Alphacrucis College (AC) libraries.

 - the borrower has accrued more than $70 (seventy dollars) of library fines at one time.
 This means that the borrower has a certain number of days to return or renew the items on loan before being made housebound.
 This depends on the number of loans a borrower has on loan.
 1 (one) item = 70 (seventy) days, 2 (two) items = 35 (thirty-five) days, 3 (three) items = 24 (twenty-four) days, 4 (four) items = 18 (eighteen) days and 5 (five) items = 14 (fourteen) days;

-- the borrower has had fines reported to the accounts department in 5 (five) consecutive weeks totalling $50 (fifty dollars) or more over the 5 (five) weeks;
+- the borrower has had fines for 5 (five) consecutive weeks totalling $50 (fifty dollars) or more over the 5 (five) weeks;

 - the borrower has items overdue by more than 3 months;